Hersheypark’s Christmas Candylane adds 3 acres of attractions. [Specific date is unknown. Event occurred in 1989.]

 Paul L. Serff is named assistant manager of Hersheypark.
 [Specific date is unknown.
 Event occurred in 1974.]

-Granny Bugs, a kiddie ride, is added to Kiddieland in Hershey Park.
+Outboard Motor Boats is added to Kiddieland in Hershey Park.
+The name changes to Granny Bugs in 1985.
 [Specific date is unknown.
-Event occurred in 1966.]
+Event occurred in 1961.]

 A pony ride with little carts is added to the Kiddieland at Hershey Park.
 [Specific date is unknown.
 Event occurred in 1966.]